PatrickJS/awesome-angular/README.md

 #### Meteor in Angular 2

-> Build Realtime Web and Mobile Apps With Angular and Meteor
+> Build Realtime Web and Mobile Apps With Angular and Meteor.

 ##### Meteor General Resources